Robomarti/Blocky_Sea/documentation/howEverythingWorks.md

 # How everything works

-This document is designed to give explanations how components in this package work, and some justifications why I have choosed to implement them like I have.
+This document is designed to give explanations how components in this package work.
 Each subsection contains information about a certain script, and the sections are grouped by the game object that the scripts share.